ejpring/streamsx.watsoniot/README.md

 The specifics for configuring each operator are documented in [these SPLDOC pages](http://ejpring.github.io/streamsx.watsoniot).
 Note that all of the operators in these toolkits require credentials from Watson IoT Platform, as described below.

+The repository includes several samples that illustrate how the operators can be configured in SPL flow graphs to connect analytics to the Watson IoT Platform.

 # com.ibm.streamsx.watsoniot.application toolkit